Dslate88/GoalGuru/README.md

   - `package.json`: Configuration file for managing project dependencies and scripts.
   - `babel.config.js`: Configuration file for Babel, used for transpiling JavaScript code.
   - ...

-This directory structure separates the backend and frontend code, allowing for easier management and organization of the project.
-The backend code handles the interaction with the LLM and data storage, while the frontend code focuses on rendering the user interface and handling user interactions.
-You can further extend this structure as per your project requirements, adding additional directories for tests, deployment configuration, or any other specific components or functionalities you plan to include.
-Remember to adapt the directory structure according to your specific project needs and conventions, but the suggested structure should provide a solid foundation for your GitHub repository.